Many mobile app makers are using app store A/B testing tools to enhance their app listing and increase downloads.

 Using in-app behaviors to trigger review or rating requests is one of the most effective ways to drive positive reviews and ratings.
 However, you’ll have to make sure the behaviors you choose correlate with user satisfaction.
-Basing the request off of something like days since download or whether users have completed onboarding or not may be too generic to indicate that a user is ready or willing to give a positive rating.
+Basing the request off of something like days since download or whether users have completed the app onboarding or not may be too generic to indicate that a user is ready or willing to give a positive rating.
 Actions that may signal a user is happy enough to positive review your app include:

 - Completed a purchase

 - Increased their subscription or average order value